karl-cottenie/kc-.Rprofile/README.md

 ## Problems with my code, other options?

 Just let me know, because there are probably edge cases I did not think about, and more elegant solutions that I will not find on my own.

+## Future work

+I want to see if I can automatically add a Date stamp to the script file name everytime I close it, so that I know that I have the latest version of multiple scripts.